CO2: BehaviourWise – Stage 2

 - Learn about the inner workings of the mammalian mind.
 C02 introduces students to mammalian neurophysiology and animal cognition through modern research conducted into this fascinating subject.

-- C02 is the perfect ‘breaching course’ for anyone who already has experience in the training or behaviour profession, in preparation for the COAPE Diploma in Animal Behaviour.
+- C02 is the perfect bridging course for anyone who already has experience in the training or behaviour profession, in preparation for the COAPE Diploma in Animal Behaviour.

 Each Unit of the course notes is e-mailed out to students as a separate e-Book.
 Students also have access to the COAPE Student Resource Centre where additional support and course material are available online.
 The Resource Centre gives you access to a range of rich media content to complement the formal course.

-The duration of the course is 12 months and you can enrol at any time during the year.
+The duration of the course is 12 months.

 Abilities Required for This Course: